alstroemerieae/react-sass/README.md

 It will “watch” all the sass files for changes and compile them to the css folder real time.\
 The “no source map” flag, keeps it from generating the file that shows how the files are mapped together (less clutter).

+# About the server

+For the server of this application I have created a Fake REST API with JSON-Server. \
+ I had problems with Netlify and the hosting of the server, because it seems that you can't host servers in Netlify so I had to do it in Heroku.\
+Here's the [repo](https://github.com/alstroemerieae/react-sass-server) of the server files.